 (1) Includes \$0.35 per unit, or \$9,625,000 in the aggregate (or \$11,068,750 in the aggregate if the underwriters' overallotment option is exercised in full), payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein and released to the underwriters only upon the consummation of an initial business combination.
-See also "Underwriting" for a description of compensation payable to the underwriters.
+See also "Underwriting" for a description of compensation and other items of value payable to the underwriters.